American of the Week

 Recent Blog Posts

 Excitement stirred as settlers looking to start a new life in unknown lands started the first wagon train across 2,170 miles from Independence, Missouri to Oregon City, Oregon, in 1836.
-The five-month journey known as the Oregon Trail intrigued American citizens with opportunities of gold, land, and rich untouched soils laying on the other side of the trek.
-They would soon learn the journey itself … Continue reading Meet The Most Interesting Man From the Oregon Trail in American History
+The five-month journey known as the Oregon Trail intrigued American citizens with opportunities of gold, land, and rich untouched soils laying on the other side … Continue reading Meet The Most Interesting Man From the Oregon Trail in American History

 Stephen Plesonton, a clerk for the state department, manages to saves almost all major documents in American history from the State Deptartment during the War of 1812.
 Continue reading How a Lowly Clerk Saved Almost All of U.S. History from Destruction

 Henrietta Wood lived a tragic, yet intruging life in American history.
 Kidnapped in Cincinnati for a second life of slavery, Wood fights her way back to freedom and earns her justice.
 Continue reading This Kidnapped Freed Slave Sued for Reparations and Actually Won

 Get notified when unique history posts go live.
 Subscribe Now!